LumKitty/NyanSaber/README.md

 It is intended to be used in conjunction with [LIVnyan](https://github.com/LumKitty/LIVnyan), my plugin for using VNyan as your model renderer in VR games

 **Warning: I haven't fully updated this doc for 0.4 yet.
 Will do it soon I promise!**
+In the meantime, every trigger it sends is logged to VNyan's player.log so you can take a look there for JSON values!

 ## Installation and usage
 Install to VNyan in the usual way, by copying the included DLLs to VNyan\Items\Assemblies